Guille1899/Digit_recognition/README.md

 ## How to run this app

-Clone this repository and navigate to the main folder:
+Clone this repository and navigate to the main folder.
+Open your Terminal (for MacOS/Linux) or your Command Prompt (for Windows) and run the following commands:
 ```
 git clone https://github.com/Guille1899/Digit_recognition.git
 cd ./Digit_recognition/
 ```

-I strongly suggest to create a virtual environment with conda to help manage dependencies and isolate projects.
-After installing [Anaconda](https://www.anaconda.com/products/individual), run the following commands to update the base Conda packages:
+I strongly suggest to create a virtual environment with Conda to help manage dependencies and isolate projects.
+After installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html), run the following commands to update the base conda packages:
 ```
 conda update conda
 conda update python